x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-permissions-for-recipients.md

 Or

-- In the Shell, run one of the following commands, depending on the permission you managed.
+- In Exchange Online PowerShell, run one of the following commands, depending on the permission you managed.

   - **Full Access**